-In this guide, you will find instruction on how to replace Mercedes-Benz windshield wiper motor and linkage.
+In this guide, you will find instructions on how to replace the Mercedes-Benz windshield wiper motor and linkage.

 When replacing the wiper arm or the wiper motor, you need to use caution to avoid damaging the windshield or breaking it.

 - Park vehicle and set the parking brake.
 Open the hood by pulling the hood release under the dashboard.

 - Remove the 13mm nut holding the wiper arm.
 Next, remove the wiper arm by pulling it up.
 Some models, such as the C-Class or S-Class, have a small plastic on top of the nut that you need to pry off.
 Try wiggling the arm to get it off the linkage.
 If you can't remove the wiper arm, use a puller.

 - Remove the plastic cover (rain tray/cowl/rain diverter) near the firewall.
 Remove all screws and clips along the perimeter of the plastic cover, then remove it by lifting it.

 - Remove bolts that hold the wiper linkage in place.
 These are 13mm bolts that need to be removed.